6 Important Questions to Ask Your Dermatologist Before Getting Botox

 3. What is Getting Botox Like?

 Although Botox is much less invasive than other skin procedures, it's still important to know what you're signing up for.
 Before you commit to Botox, have your doctor walk you through the whole procedure- from preparing your skin for the appointment to aftercare tips.
+This is so you can prepare accordingly.

 While you should get a full rundown from your doctor, here are some things you should keep in mind about Botox: